helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 The generated client code represents a true library.
 Typically, you do not need to customize the generated client code itself.
 You *do* need to write code to invoke the code in that library.

 The Helidon MP client generator creates a MicroProfile REST client interface for each API.
 Each generated API interface is annotated so your code can `@Inject` the API into one of your own beans and then use the interface directly to invoke the remote service.
-Alternatively, you can also explicitly use the [`RestClientBuilder`][restclientbuilder] to create an instance programmatically and then invoke its methods to contact the remote service.
-The [Helidon MP REST Client][helidon-microprofile-rest-client] documentation describes both approaches in more detail.
+Alternatively, you can also explicitly use the [`RestClientBuilder`][restclientbuilde] to create an instance programmatically and then invoke its methods to contact the remote service.
+The [Helidon MP REST Client][helidon-micropro] documentation describes both approaches in more detail.

 In the following example, `ExampleResource` (itself running in a server) invokes a remote Pet service and shows one way to use the generated `PetApi` REST client interface.